zeeqy/Me/README.md

 - 👋 Hi, I’m @zeeqy
 - 👀 I’m interested in web developer and design
 - 🌱 I’m currently a student at UiTM,Raub Campus and diploma in Science Computer
-- 📫 How to reach me: @www.linkedin.com/in/ziqd
+- 📫 How to reach me: zeeq1007@gmail.com
+- 🦋 Get to know me: www.linkedin.com/in/ziqd
 - ⚡ Fun fact: I love to design anything whether its website, application, or digital.

 <!---